PrimeDAO/prime-deals-dapp/cypress/README.md

 ### Tags
 - `@focus` - only run focused Scenario in .feature file
 - `@regression` - Indicate Scenario is to cover a regression in the code
+- `@user_journey` - Larger in scope than usual Scenarios.
+Captures the "user journey" to achieve more complex interactions

 ### Tooling
 - [VSCode Cucumber Autocomplete Extension](https://github.com/alexkrechik/VSCucumberAutoComplete#settings-example)